 Capital Purchase Program (CPP): Pursuant to EESA, Treasury created the CPP in October 2008 to restore confidence throughout the financial system by ensuring that the Nation's financial institutions had a sufficient capital cushion against potential future losses and to support lending to creditworthy borrowers.
-All eligible CPP recipients completed funding applications by December 31, 2009, and Treasury purchased \$204.9 billion in preferred stock in 707 financial institutions under CPP.
-As of March 31, 2017, Treasury had received approximately \$199.6 billion in principal repayments and \$27.1 billion in revenues from dividends, interest, warrants, gains/other interest and fees.
-CPP cash proceeds of \$226.7 billion now exceed Treasury's initial investment by \$21.8 billion.
-As of March 31, 2017, \$0.2 billion remained outstanding under the program among 10 remaining CPP institutions.
+Treasury purchased \$204.9 billion in preferred stock in 707 financial institutions under CPP.
+As of November 30, 2017, Treasury had received approximately \$199.7 billion in principal repayments and \$27.1 billion in revenues from dividends, interest, warrants, gains/other interest and fees.
+CPP cash proceeds of \$226.8 billion now exceed Treasury's initial investment by \$21.9 billion.
+As of November 30, 2017, \$48 million remained outstanding under the program among 6 remaining CPP institutions.

-Development CapitalCommunity Initiative (CDCI): The CDCI program provided lower-cost capital to Community Development Financial Institutions (CDFIs), which operate in markets underserved by traditional financial institutions.
+Development Capital Community Initiative (CDCI): The CDCI program provided lower-cost capital to Community Development Financial Institutions (CDFIs), which operate in markets underserved by traditional financial institutions.
 In February 2010, Treasury released program terms for the CDCI program, under which participating institutions received capital investments of up to 5 percent of risk-weighted assets and pay dividends to Treasury of as low as 2 percent per annum.
 The dividend rate increases to 9 percent after eight years.
-CDFI credit unions were able to apply to TARP for subordinated debt at rates equivalent to those offered to CDFI banks and thrifts.
 TARP capital of \$570 million has been committed to this program.
-In August 2016, Treasury offered participating CDCI institutions the opportunity to repurchase their outstanding securities at fair value.
-As of March 31, 2017 and with the early repurchase window now closed, 27 full and partial repurchases at fair value had been completed.
-As of March 31, 2017, Treasury has received \$508 million in cash back on its CDCI investments and \$98 million remains outstanding.
+As of November 30, 2017, Treasury has received \$540 million in cash back on its CDCI investments and \$68 million remains outstanding.

-Capital Assistance Program (CAP): In 2009, Treasury worked with Federal banking regulators to develop a comprehensive "stress test" known as the Supervisory Capital Assessment Program (SCAP) to assess the health of the nation's 19 largest bank holding companies.
-In conjunction with SCAP, Treasury also announced it would provide capital under TARP through the Capital Assistance Program (CAP) to institutions that participated in the stress tests as well as others.
+Capital Assistance Program (CAP): In 2009, Treasury worked with Federal banking regulators to develop a comprehensive "stress test" to assess the health of the nation's 19 largest bank holding companies.
+Treasury also announced it would provide capital under TARP through the Capital Assistance Program (CAP) to institutions that participated in the stress tests as well as others.
 Only one TARP institution (Ally Financial) required additional funds under the stress tests, but it received them through AIFP, not CAP.
 CAP closed on November 9, 2009, without making any investments and did not incur any losses to taxpayers.
 Following the release of the stress test results, banks were able to raise hundreds of billions of dollars in private capital.